yusuffadllh/yusuffadllh/README.md

 - 🎓 Studying **Computer Engineering at ITS** class of 2024.
 - ⚡ What got me into this: that moment code stops being text on a screen and actually *does* something an app running on my phone, a board that blinks back at me.
 - 🔌 Computer Engineering means I get to poke at both sides the software *and* the hardware it runs on.
 Embedded, sensors, networks: all fair game.
-- 🧩 Pretty much every project of mine starts with *"wait, why am I doing this by hand?"*
 - 📫 Say hi on [LinkedIn](https://www.linkedin.com/in/yusuf-fadllh/) down to chat about internships, collabs, or random side projects.

 ---